kkousounnis/University-Academy-Web-Application-Spring-React/README.md

 1)Dashboards with all the students and staff.

-2)Dashboards with all the courses and their assignments.
+2)Dashboards with all the courses which every course has only one assignment.

 3)Dashboard where every college student can see his courses and his assignments.